-When I worked at a day care centre several summers ago, the classroom often felt like a miniature drama of human life.
+When I worked at a day care center several summers ago, the classroom often felt like a miniature drama of human life.
 Little children, just one or two years old, played with colorful plastic fruits and vegetables.
-They would fill their tiny “grocery carts” with food before stuffing it into a play kitchen with a small microwave, oven, and sink.
+They would fill their tiny “grocery carts” with food before stuffing them into a play kitchen with a small microwave, oven, and sink.
 I loved watching them “cook” and “clean” in their tiny play kitchen, mimicking the chores of real life with gusto.

 But then inevitably, one child would steal a piece of plastic food from another.
 The robbed child would then howl in anger and attempt a slap or scratch.
 At this point, I would jump in to parry the blow.
 “No, no, no!
 Gentle hands, Sarah.
 Please give the fruit back, Connor.
 We use gentle hands with our friends, right?
 Gentle.”

 “Gentle hands” was our kid-friendly way to say, “Let’s not slap each other.”
 It was supposed to be a positive way to reinforce gentleness, instead of merely condemning violence.
 But it’s difficult for a two-year-old to understand why she shouldn’t retaliate with a slap, especially if she was the one wronged.
 And the concept of kind and gentle actions in the face of injustice can be hard to grasp at any age.